sprinfall/webcc/README.md

 ### POST Request

-POST request needs a body which is normally a JSON string for REST API.
+A POST request needs a body which is normally a JSON string for REST API.
 Let's post a small UTF-8 encoded JSON string:

 ```cpp
 session.Send(webcc::RequestBuilder{}.